 Change of season: This step is for the wintertime.
 If you are able to remember all the exercises you did in the summer, you will have an easy time transfering your knowledge onto the slopes!
 Start trying to engage your edge on a flat run with no crowds.
 You will need some space to practice your first carving turns trying to traverse the slope.
 The movement is exactly the same as the one you practiced inside – just without holding onto the wall.
 Try to fully engage your toe-edge when frontside turning and fully engage your heel-edge when backside turning.
 When the base of your board is not touching the slope, you know that you are doing a good job!

 Once you feel secure to traverse the slope on both your toe edge and your heel edge, you can start trying to roll from edge to edge while riding tighter turns.
 Your upper body is staying relatively still.
 The movement for edge rolling is coming mainly from your legs and toes.
 To control your progress, you can check if the lines in the snow are thin drawn out lines with a clear conture.

 Start practicing your carving game on a mellow long run with small crowds.
 When carving, you should get a much steeper angle on your turns than on a regular turn.
 When riding out your turns, you should almost be able to reach an 90 degree angle towards the hill on both edges.
 Your arms and shoulders will help you change from one edge to the other by leading in the direction of where you want to go.

-We hope you liked our this weeks’ trick tip and we will be back next week for you with a trick tip on how to jump on a snowboard.
+In this sense, we hope you liked this weeks’ trick tip and we will be back next week for you with a trick tip on how to jump on a snowboard, followed by how to jib, rotate and how to ride powder on a snowboard.
 If you are keen on keeping your skills fresh during the summer months, make sure to check out our Ultimate Guide to Indoor Skiing and Dry Slopes in the UK.
-Until next time: stay tuned and enjoy the sun!
+Until next time: stay tuned and enjoy the sun.